Table of contents

 What vitamin deficiency symptoms can occur with vitamin A?

-Vitamin A deficiency is the leading cause of preventable blindness in children.
+Vitamin A deficiency is the main cause of avoidable blindness in children.
 A lack of vitamin A can cause the following symptoms:

-• Keratinized growths (metaplasia) on the conjunctiva that lead to blurred vision2
+• Horny tumors (metaplasia) on the conjunctiva that lead to blurred vision 2

 Natural sources of vitamin A